 Most clients are looking for companies that can be transparent with them in terms of goals and progress.
 Clients often choose companies that give them more insights about what a project entails so it’s also important to note how you approach your retainer plans.

 Review your technology and current processes in consideration of the following:

 - Lack of attention would make the platform obsolete, cause troubles, regressions, or just become useless over time.

-- From a market share and innovation standpoint, progress and ongoing improvements keep supporting the business needs, increase brand awareness, attract some PR attention and more.
+- From a market share and innovation standpoint, progress and ongoing improvements keep supporting the business needs, increasing brand awareness, attracting some PR attention, and more.

 All in all, it’s an ongoing effort that can be allocated over time.